Sauk Siege: Deaths

-Other attacks
+Grenade attacks

 Mohamed Amin Mohamed Razali also sent members to bomb the Anchor and Carlsberg breweries in Petaling Jaya and Shah Alam near Kuala Lumpur and the Hindu temple in Batu Caves.
 Only minor damage was done.
-Members of the group, Shahidi and Roslan, later admitted to attacking the Carlsberg brewery on the outskirts of Kuala Lumpur with grenade launchers stolen from the army camps.
+Members of the group, Shahidi and Roslan, later admitted to attacking the Carlsberg brewery on the outskirts of Kuala Lumpur with M203 grenade launcher grenade launchers stolen from the army camps, according Shahidi and Roslan during trial court when ask by Deputy Public Prosecutor.

 Trial and sentence

-Mohamed Amin and his group were brought to trial for charges of “waging war against the King,” and became the first people convicted of such offence in Malaysia.
-Amin and his two lieutenants, Zahit Muslim (ex-police VAT-69 commando) and Jamaluddin Darus, were sentenced to death.
+Mohamed Amin and his group were brought to trial for charges of " war against the King," and became the first people convicted of such offence in Malaysia.
+Amin and his two men, Zahit Muslim (ex-police VAT-69 commando) and Jamaluddin Darus, were sentenced to death.
 Sixteen others were given life sentences.
 In June 2003, the Federal Court turned down Mohamed Amin's appeal for life imprisonment and confirmed the death sentence on him for waging war against the King.

 Megat Mohamed Hanafi Ilias, Muhamad Nukhshah Bandi Che Mansor, Riduan Berahim, Azlan Abdul Ghani, Shahidi Ali and Khairul Anuar Mohamed Ariffin, were sentenced by the High Court to ten years in jail after pleading guilty to treason, a lesser charge.
 They were originally charged with waging war against the King, an offence that carries the death penalty or life imprisonment.
 Instead, they accepted a guilty plea in a reduced charge of preparing to wage war against the King, which refers to collecting or attempting to collect men, arms or ammunition with the intention of waging war.

 15 Al-Mau'nah detainees were released from the detention of the Internal Security Act (ISA) on 24 November 2003, however the release came with a string of conditions which included restricted residence to a particular district, the need to report to police weekly, and a 9 pm to 6 pm curfew.

-Mohamed Amin Mohamed Razali hanged
+Execution of Mohamed Amin Mohamed Razali

-Mohamed Amin Mohamed Razali, leader of a militant group, was hanged at the Sungai Buloh Prison in Selangor on 4 August 2006, as reported by Bernama news agency.
+Mohamed Amin Mohamed Razali, as the ringleader of a militant group, was hanged at the Sungai Buloh Prison in Selangor on 4 August 2006, as reported by Bernama news agency.
 Zahit Muslim, Jamaluddin Darus, and Jemari Jusoh were hanged a week earlier.